backedrum/TranslateAPI/README.md

  > make

 ###Start server:
- > translate-api [lang from] [lang to] [path to your dictionary file]
+ > translate-api [lang from] [lang to] [mode] [path to your dictionary file]
+- *mode* Switches translation mode.
+There are two possible modes: default and prose.

 ###Request parameters:
 - *text*    Text to translate
 - *from*    Language of the original text
 - *to*      Language of result text
-- *max-alt* Some words might have alternative translations.
+- *maxAlt* Some words might have alternative translations.
 Specify this param to include certain number of words alternative translations into a result text.

 ###Request example: